Semantics meets attractiveness: Choice by salience: Concluding remarks

 \section{Concluding remarks}

-The aim of this paper is to provide a general framework for context-sensitive behaviors, explaining how salience of items may affect individual choice.
-Choice by salience semantically extends the RMR model of \cite{KalaiRubinsteinSpiegler2002} by providing a structured explanation of any choice behavior.
+The aim of this paper is to provide a general framework for context-sensitive behaviors, explaining how salience of items affects individual choice.
+Choice by salience semantically extends the RMR model of \cite{KalaiRubinsteinSpiegler2002} by providing a structured explanation of choice behavior.
 The classes of rationality prompted by RMR are refined by means of a partition of all choices in $n$ classes, where the last one encodes a notion of moodiness.
-For small ground sets, moodiness does not affect the majorities of choices: as a consequence, the partition in $n$ classes of rationality is empirically significative.
-We conjecture that all choices that can be explained by any (testable) bounded rationality model present in the literature are never moody.
+For small ground sets, moodiness does not affect almost all choices: as a consequence, the partition in $n$ classes of rationality is empirically significative.
+We conjecture that all choices that can be explained by an existing (testable) model of bounded rationality are never moody.

 The testable model of linear salience identifies a special class of choices with limited attention of \cite{MasatliogluNakajimaOzbay2012}, in which only non-conflicting violations of WARP are admitted.
 On the other hand, choice by linear salience is independent from many other models of bounded rationality, such as the sequential rationalization of \cite{ManziniMariotti2007}, the theory of rationalization of \cite{CherepanovFeddersenSandroni2013}, and the model categorize-then-choose of \cite{ManziniMariotti2012}.
 In fact, the feature of sequentiality in a linear salience approach displays a crucial difference from existing models: salience does not reduce the set of available items, instead it endows the DM with a sound criterion to select a rationale to be maximized.